mobiletest2016/machine-learning-articles/articles/how-to-use-dropout-with-keras.md

 This architecture, which contains two Conv2D layers followed by Max Pooling, as well as two Densely-connected layers, worked best in some empirical testing up front - so I chose it to use in the real training process.

-Note that Dropout is applied with \[latex\]rate = 0.50\[/latex\], and that - which is not visible in this diagram - max-norm regularization is applied as well, in each layer (also the Dense ones).
+Note that Dropout is applied with $rate = 0.50$, and that - which is not visible in this diagram - max-norm regularization is applied as well, in each layer (also the Dense ones).
 The Conv2D layers learn 64 filters each and convolve with a 3x3 kernel over the input.
 The max pooling pool size will be 2 x 2 pixels.

 The activation functions in the hidden layer are [ReLU](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/relu-sigmoid-and-tanh-todays-most-used-activation-functions.md), and by consequence, we use [He uniform init](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/he-xavier-initialization-activation-functions-choose-wisely.md) as our weight initialization strategy.